Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-There are many potential model architecture options for experts.
+There are many potential choices for experts.
 For resource efficiency, it is better to only fine-tune a small number of parameters.
-On the other hand, for accuracy, it may be better to train more parameters.
-For our study, we use GPT-$2$ as a representative Transformer-based language model, and explore different expert architecture options:
+For accuracy, it may be better to train more parameters.
+Below are the different options we explored:

-\begin{enumerate}[leftmargin=*] \item \textbf{Fully Fine-tune.} For the best accuracy, we can fine-tune all parameters of the baseline model (GPT-$2$) for each domain.
+\begin{enumerate}[noitemsep, leftmargin=*, topsep=0pt] \item \textbf{Fully Fine-tune.} For the best accuracy, we can fine-tune all parameters of separate copies of the model using data from each security domain to create experts.

-\item \textbf{MLP.} Here, we freeze all layers of pre-trained model (GPT-$2$) except for the MLP layers in each Transformer block (see Figure~\ref{fig:transformer}).
-Thus, when we train an expert for every domain, the weights of only the MLP layers are updated.
+\item \textbf{MLP.} We freeze all layers except for the MLP layers in each Transformer (Encoder/Decoder) layer.
 Each domain expert only differs in its MLP weights.

-\item \textbf{First 6 Transformer Blocks.} Instead of freezing the MLP layers in each Transformer block, we freeze the the first $6$ out of the $12$ transformer blocks in GPT-$2$ and fine-tune the rest.
+\item \textbf{First $\frac{N}{2}$ Decoder Layers.} We fine-tune only the first $\frac{N}{2}$ of the $N$ Decoder blocks and freeze the rest.

-\item \textbf{Last 6 Transformer Layers.} Freeze the last $6$ Transformer blocks in GPT-$2$ instead of the first $6$.
+\item \textbf{Last $\frac{N}{2}$ Decoder Layers.} We freeze the first half of the Decoder blocks and fine-tune the rest.

-\item \textbf{Adapter.} Adapters are blocks consisting of a few layers that are added to a pre-trained Transformer for efficient model fine-tuning.
-Houlsby et al.~\cite{houlsby2019parameter} showed that inserting and fine-tuning only the adapters perform close to fine-tuning the entire Transformer, while requiring a lot less parameters to be trained.
-For this setup, we place an adapter block right before the MLP layer in each of the $12$ Transformer blocks and only train the adapters for each domain. \end{enumerate} We evaluated these expert architecture options in Section~\ref{sec:evaluation}, and chose the adapter as the main option in this study.
+\item \textbf{Adapter.} Adapters are blocks consisting of a few layers that are added to a pre-trained Transformer for efficient model fine-tuning~\cite{houlsby2019parameter}.
+We insert additional adapter blocks and only fine-tune them with the security domain data. \end{enumerate}

+We evaluated these expert architecture options in Section~\ref{sec:evaluation} using GPT-2 as our representative model, and chose the adapter as the main option in this study.
+For this setup, we place an adapter block right before the MLP layer in each of the Transformer blocks and only train the adapters for each domain.
 While the expert architecture is important for storage overhead and fine-tuning time, the rest of the scheme can work for any expert architecture choice.